manifold-systems/manifold/docs/articles/records_orthogonal_to_properties.md

 Although the tone might suggest it, the purpose of this post is not to disparage the Java language.
 On the contrary, it is more to light a fire under it.
 I use Java daily, it's still my preferred JVM language, but just barely.
 Honestly, my ideal Java would probably take it back to Java 8 and start over.
 Put Valhalla and Loom on the front burners and finish them, make lambdas actual closures, what's the deal with that?
-Add properties, declaration-site generic variance, true delegation / traits, operator overloading, null-safe operators, structural interfaces, extension methods, string templates, proper templates, and make the type-system pluggable in the compiler, so we can stop writing code generators like it's 1979.
+Add properties, declaration-site generic variance, Parts (true composition), operator overloading, null-safe operators, structural interfaces, extension methods, string templates, proper templates, and make the type-system pluggable in the compiler, so we can stop writing code generators like it's 1979.
 But yeah, mainly properties.